Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Jacie.md

 ## CLUES & HINTS

 ### Alex
-- *Pruning Shears*: A set of pruning shears left open nearby, commonly used by Alex.
+- *Wristband*: A white wristband that matches Jacie's sterile suit.

 ### Cade
-- *Wooden Splinters*: A small patch of soil with small splinters of wood, possibly from a bat Cade brought.
+- *Mysterious Dirt*: A patch of soil in the turf tracked in, similar to that in Jacie's geoponics pod.

 ### Colter
-- *Chemical-stained Glove*: A glove with faint chemical residue, often used by Colter.
+- *Luscious Lock*: A tuft of blonde hair matching Jacie's hair color.

 ### Courtney
-- *Dragon Medallion*: A dragon medallion, the same one Courtney typically wears on her shoulder.
+- *Vine Clipping*: A fragment of vine from Jacie's garden stuffed in between the pages of the sketchbook.

 ### Ethan
-- *Dirty Cleats*: A pair of Ethan's cleats, dirty on all sides.
+- *Vegetable Clump*: A clump of root vegetables from Jacie’s garden, unusually placed near the stovetop.

 ### Jacie
 - *Blood-stained Leaf*: A trace of blood on a pineapple crown leaf clutched in Jacie's hand.

 ### Olsen
-- *Soup*: A half-eaten container of some chicken soup Olsen made earlier.
+- *Dirty Track*: A dirty footprint, likely tracked in from Jacie's geoponics bay.

 ### Tyler
-- *Circuit Board*: A small circuit board fragment from Tyler’s toolkit, found near the watering system.
+- *Spilled Juice*: A spilled bit of pineapple juice spilled on the wiring, likely from Jacie's plant.

 ## INTERVIEW RESPONSES